Old Testament: Christian theology

+the Old Testament as irrelevant for Christians".

-Christianity is based on the belief that the historical Jesus is also the Christ, as in the Confession of Peter.
+Christianity draws from its belief that the historical Jesus is also the Christ, as in the Confession of Peter.
 This belief is in turn based on Jewish understandings of the meaning of the Hebrew term Messiah, which, like the Greek "Christ", means "anointed".
-In the Hebrew Scriptures, it describes a king anointed with oil on his accession to the throne: he becomes "The 's anointed" or Yahweh's Anointed.
+The Hebrew Scriptures describes a king anointed with oil on his accession to the throne: he becomes "The 's anointed" or Yahweh's Anointed.

-By the time of Jesus, some Jews expected that a flesh and blood descendant of David (the "Son of David") would come to establish a real Jewish kingdom in Jerusalem, instead of the Roman province of Judaea.
+By the time of Jesus, some Jews expected that a flesh-and-blood descendant of David (the "Son of David") would come to establish a real Jewish kingdom in Jerusalem, instead of the Roman province of Judaea.
 Others stressed the Son of Man, a distinctly other-worldly figure who would appear as a judge at the end of time.
 Some expounded a synthesised view of both positions, where a messianic kingdom of this world would last for a set period and be followed by the other-worldly age or World to Come.

 Some thought the Messiah was already present, but unrecognised due to Israel's sins; some thought that the Messiah would be announced by a forerunner, probably Elijah (as promised by the prophet Malachi, whose book now ends the Old Testament and precedes Mark's account of John the Baptist).
 However, no view of the Messiah as based on the Old Testament predicted a Messiah who would suffer and die for the sins of all people.
 The story of Jesus' death, therefore, involved a profound shift in meaning from the Old Testament tradition.